Alexander Lukashenko: Sixth term (2020–2025)

 On 5 May 2021, Belarusians in Germany filed a legal complaint against Lukashenko for 'state torture' and 'crimes against humanity.'
 If he enters Germany he risks trial or if convicted and enters Germany faces punishment given by court.
-Lukashenko responded that Germany was not in a position to criticize him, referring to the German Government as the "Heirs of Fascism".
+Lukashenko responded that Germany was not in a position to criticise him, referring to the German Government as the "Heirs of Fascism".
 At the same time, he said that he will not resign, a reversal from his statement in November, but said he will call early presidential elections if and only if the United States does so as well.